 Missions and Objectives of The Program

-The aim of the Social Business / Enterprise and Poverty Certificate is to train a new generation of managers, aware of societal challenges and aspiring to be part of the solution, regardless of professional activity.
+The aim of the Inclusive & Social Business Certificate is to train a new generation of managers, aware of societal challenges and aspiring to be part of the solution, regardless of their professional activity.

-- To train students in innovative business approaches that reduce poverty by offering new economic models in both developed and developing countries
+- To train students in innovative business approaches that do tackle social issues such as poverty, loneliness,…by exploring new economic models in both developed and developing countries

 The Movement for Social*Business Impact (MS*BI) aims at contributing to a more inclusive economy, where businesses seek to maximize both social impact and economic performance.